siqad/siqad/packaging/snapcraft/README.md

 SNAPCRAFT_BUILD_ENVIRONMENT_MEMORY=[INSERT_VALUE] snapcraft
 ```

 where `[INSERT_VALUE]` must be replaced by the memory size that you would allocate to the [multipass](https://github.com/canonical/multipass) virtual machine used for the build.
-Without setting it, the default allocated memory for the virtual machine is insufficient for performing this build. `SNAPCRAFT_BUILD_ENVIRONMENT_MEMORY=8G` works for me but I imagine smaller values should also suffice.
+Without setting it, the default allocated memory for the virtual machine is insufficient for performing this build. `SNAPCRAFT_BUILD_ENVIRONMENT_MEMORY=4G` works for me, I don't know what the lower limit should be.
 Please choose a value that is sensible for your build machine.
 Beware of your network data limits as a clean build fetches a great number of sizable packages from apt.

 If the build finishes without error, you may install the build by: